Radio drama: 1880–1930: early years

-1930–1960s: Widespread popularity
+1930–1960s: widespread popularity

 Perhaps America's most famous radio drama broadcast is Orson Welles' The War of the Worlds (a 1938 version of H. G. Wells' novel), which inspired stories of a mass panic that, though greatly exaggerated, signaled the power of the form.

 By the late 1930s, radio drama was widely popular in the United States (and also in other parts of the world).
 There were dozens of programs in many different genres, from mysteries and thrillers, to soap operas and comedies.
 Among American playwrights, screenwriters and novelists who got their start in radio drama are Rod Serling and Irwin Shaw.

 In Britain, however, during the 1930s BBC programming, tended to be more high brow, including the works of Shakespeare, Classical Greek drama, as well as the works of major modern playwrights, such as Chekhov, Ibsen, Strindberg, and so forth.
 Novels and short stories were also frequently dramatised.
 In addition the plays of contemporary writers and original plays were produced, with, for example, a broadcast of T. S. Eliot's famous verse play Murder in the Cathedral in 1936.
 By 1930, the BBC was producing "twice as many plays as London's West End" and were producing over 400 plays a year by the mid-1940s.

-Producers of radio drama soon became aware that adapting stage plays for radio did not always work, and that there was a need for plays specifically written for radio, which recognized its potential as a distinct and different medium from the theatre.
+Producers of radio drama soon became aware that adapting stage plays for radio did not always work, and that there was a need for plays specifically written for radio, which recognised its potential as a distinct and different medium from the theatre.
 George Bernard Shaw's plays, for example, were seen as readily adaptable.
 However, in a lead article in the BBC literary journal The Listener, of 14 August 1929, which discussed the broadcasting of 12 great plays, it was suggested that while the theatrical literature of the past should not be neglected the future lay mainly with plays written specifically for the microphone.

 In 1939–40, the BBC founded its own Drama Repertory Company which made a stock of actors readily available.
 After the war, the number was around 50.
 They performed in the great number of plays broadcast in the heyday of BBC radio drama of the 40s–60s.